Extension from Precoloured Sets of Edges: Planar Graphs

 Now let~$v$ be a vertex.
-Recall the convention that if $v\in T$, then the two consecutive faces incident with~$v$ neighbouring the neighbour of degree~$1$ are counted as one face, while all other faces are counted separately.
+Recall the convention that if $v\in T$, then the two consecutive faces incident with both~$v$ and its neighbour of degree~$1$ are counted as one face, while all other faces are counted separately.

 If $d(v)=1$, then $\alpha(v)=-3$ and $\gamma(v)=3$.
 Since $\beta(v)=\delta(v)=0$, we immediately obtain~\eqref{eq:discvertex}.

 Recall that~$G$ has no vertices of degree~$2$.
 If $d(v)=3$, then $\alpha(v)=3$, while $\beta(v)=2$ by~$\beta2$.
 If $v\in T_3$, then $\gamma(v)=-3$ and~$\delta1$ implies that $\delta(v)=-2$.
 If $v\in U_3$, then $\gamma(v)=0$ and~$\delta2$ implies that $\delta(v)=-5$.
 This confirms~\eqref{eq:discvertex} if $d(v)=3$.